Rheology of Dense Sheared Granular Liquids: Introduction

 \section{Introduction}

 Establishing a macroscopic description of granular materials has been a long-term challenge for both science and engineering.
 The problem extends to a vast range, from creep motion or force chain dynamics of frictional particles, two-phase flow of air-fluidized beds, to nonequilibrium transport of sheared granular flows \cite{JNB1996}.
 Similar to solid-liquid transitions, critical features of the jamming transition in the vicinity of the random close packing and their relation to the glass transition have attracted much interest in the last decade \cite{LN1998, IBS2012}.
-Even when we focus only on the classical problem of the flow properties well below the jamming transition density $\varphi_{\mathrm{J}}$, which can be tracked back to Bagnold's work \cite{Bagnold1954}, we have not yet understood the rheological properties of dense granular flows.
-One of the remarkable achievements is the extension of the Boltzmann-Enskog kinetic theory to inelastic hard disks and spheres \cite{JR1985-1, JR1985-2}, which stimulated the following works \cite{GD1999, L2005, SH2007}.
-Up to present, the kinetic theory is the unique continuum description of granular flows derived from the first principles \cite{BP}.
-However, it has been realized that the kinetic theory breaks down at high densities with volume fraction $\varphi > 0.5$ \cite{Louge2003, MN2007, JB2010}, since there exists correlated motions of grains.
+Even when we focus only on the classical problem of the flow properties well below the jamming transition density $\varphi_{\mathrm{J}}$, which can be traced back to Bagnold's work \cite{Bagnold1954}, we have not yet understood the rheological properties of dense granular flows.
+One of the remarkable achievements is the extension of the Boltzmann-Enskog kinetic theory to inelastic hard disks and spheres \cite{JR1985-2}, which stimulated the following works \cite{GD1999, SH2007}.
+However, it has been recognized that the kinetic theory breaks down at high densities with volume fraction $\varphi > 0.5$ \cite{MN2007, JB2010}, since there exists correlated motions of grains.
 Thus, a liquid theory which contains the effect of granular correlations is expected to be constructed for the regime $0.5 < \varphi < \varphi_{\mathrm{J}}$.

 On the other hand, a continuum description with long-time correlations has been constructed for thermal glassy liquids.
-The mode-coupling theory (MCT) exhibits the two-step relaxation of density correlation functions characteristic of glasses \cite{Goetze, 2step1, 2step2}.
-Although MCT has presented remarkable success \cite{NEP, beta_exp1, beta_exp2, beta_sim, TTS}, it is marred with problems; for instance, it predicts a non-ergodic transition which is not observed in experiments \cite{2step1, KA1994}, or its critical density $\varphi_{\mathrm{MCT}}=0.516$ \cite{BGS1984} is far below the glass transition density, which is observed to be $\varphi_{g} \simeq 0.58-0.60$ in numerical simulations \cite{GGF1976, Speedy1998, DH2000, HW2012}.
+The mode-coupling theory (MCT) exhibits the two-step relaxation of density correlation functions characteristic of glasses \cite{Goetze}.
+Although MCT has presented remarkable success, it is marred with problems; for instance, it predicts a non-ergodic transition which is not observed in experiments \cite{KA1994}, or its critical density $\varphi_{\mathrm{MCT}}=0.516$ \cite{BGS1984} is far below the glass transition density, which is observed to be $\varphi_{g} \simeq 0.58-0.60$ in numerical simulations \cite{GGF1976}.